Breeds Category Icon Breeds

 Pitbulls need high-quality dry kibble in order to match their energy levels.

-A white Pittie needs a high-quality kibble that provide him with a well-balanced diet and keep his energy levels up throughout the day.
+A white Pittie needs a high-quality kibble that provides him with a well-balanced diet and keeps his energy levels up throughout the day.
 Because he is an energetic dog, we would advise feeding him a kibble with at least 25% protein.
 It should also be rich in omega fats to keep his beautiful coat healthy and gleaming.
 He should consume around 2 1/2 cups of food every day.

 Grooming